lavenia13/onlinebloggingsystem/README.md

 🌟 Online Blogging System

 The Online Blogging System is a Python-based full-stack web application designed to empower users to create, manage, and share blogs effortlessly.
-Built using the Django framework, this project combines efficiency, scalability, and a user-friendly interface.
+Built using the Django framework, this project combines efficiency, scalability, and a user-friendly interface .

 🛠️ Key Features